dtopuzov/-selenium-webdriver-jest/README.md

     Notes: `Safari` do not support headless mode and this setting will be ignored.

-### BrowserStack Support
+### Testing on Real Mobile Devices @BrowserStack

+Testing on mobile devices is also important, but usually it is hard to do it locally because:

+- Mobile devices are expensive
+- Local labs do not work well in case employees are distributed

+That is why we implemented [BrowserStack](https://www.browserstack.com/) support.

-Running tests on [BrowserStack](https://www.browserstack.com/) is similar to ruining them locally, we just need to tell it what device and capabilities we need.
+Running tests on BrowserStack is similar to ruining them locally, we just need to tell what device and capabilities we need.

 Configuration happens via environment variables: